Newborn physical examinations

 In this article:

-A very similar examination is then undertaken when your baby is around 6 weeks old, usually by your GP.
-Many doctors will perform this examination at the same time as your baby's first vaccinations.
+A very similar examination is also performed when your baby is around 6 weeks old.
+Your doctor will usually carry out the examination.
+Many doctors will do this examination at the same time as your baby's first vaccinations.
 These vaccinations start when your baby is 8 weeks old.

-The newborn and six-week examinations are done to check that your baby is healthy and to look for any possible problems that may need further tests or treatment in the future.
+The newborn and six-week examinations are screening tests that are done to check that your baby is healthy and to look for any possible problems that may need further tests or treatment in the future.

 Continue reading below